gbmhunter/blog/content/electronics/tools/_index.md

 * Load up power supplies to test their response under a range of operating conditions (incl.
 0A to full current, and 0V to highest voltage)
 * Act as constant-current sinks to drive LEDs when performing testing/design validation.

-=== TekBox TBOH02
+### TekBox TBOH02

 The _TekBox TBOH02_ DC load is a great, simple, low-cost DC load.
 It is self-powered, meaning it powers itself from the energy dissipated via the "load" it pretends to be.
 25W continuous power dissipation with no fan, 100W with fan.
 The advantage of it being an analogue, self-powered load means that there will be no digital/PSU/control-circuitry noise superimposed onto the measurements you are making.

-.The TekBox TBOH02 Self-Powered Active Load.
-Image from https://www.tekbox.com/product/tboh02-self-powered-active-load/. image::tekbox-tboh02-active-dc-load-photo.jpg[width=300]
+{{% figure src="tekbox-tboh02-active-dc-load-photo.jpg" width="300" caption="The TekBox TBOH02 Self-Powered Active Load.
+Image from https://www.tekbox.com/product/tboh02-self-powered-active-load/." %}}

 This device is open-source hardware (design is based of https://www.edn.com/precision-active-load-operates-as-low-as-2v/, however EDN's link to the PDF/schematics is broken as of 2021-06-22), the full schematics, board files and BOM are provided at https://www.tekbox.com/product/tboh02-self-powered-active-load/.
 Schematics and board files are in the Eagle file format.

-== USB-to-Serial Converters
+## USB-to-Serial Converters

-=== FTDI Converters
+### FTDI Converters

 FTDI (Future Technology Devices International Ltd.) is a popular and reputable designer and manufacturer of USB-to-Serial converters.
 They make a range of ICs for this purpose, as well and manufacturing useful products which use these ICs (such as USB-to-serial cables).

 As of 2016, their ICs are commonly found in good quality USB-to-serial hardware (more so than one of their main competitors, Prolific).

-=== Latency
+### Latency

 USB-to-Serial converters introduce a fair bit of delays into serial communications. and depending on your latency requirements, this may effect your design.

-.The conditions which will cause an FTDI IC to send received serial data to the computer.
+{{% figure src="ftdi-ic-send-serial-data-conditions-annotated.png" width="500" caption="The conditions which will cause an FTDI IC to send received serial data to the computer.
 Especially notice the 16ms 'latency timer'.
 Image from 'FTDI – AN232B-04 – Data Throughput.
-Latency and Handshaking'. image::ftdi-ic-send-serial-data-conditions-annotated.png[width=500px]
+Latency and Handshaking'." %}}

 The below image is a screenshot of FTDI RX/TX data captured with a logic analyser.
 The computer was running Java code which sent an `0x02` response as soon as it received an `0x01` byte.

-.FTDI RX and TX data captured by a logic analyser, with the computer running Java code which responds to 0x01 with 0x02.
-The 'latency timer' on the FTDI IC has been reduced to 1ms, which gives a much faster response time from the computer (about 1.5ms delay). image::screenshot-fast-computer-response-ftdi-java-set-latency-timer.png[width=700px]
+{{% figure src="screenshot-fast-computer-response-ftdi-java-set-latency-timer.png" width="700" caption="FTDI RX and TX data captured by a logic analyser, with the computer running Java code which responds to 0x01 with 0x02.
+The 'latency timer' on the FTDI IC has been reduced to 1ms, which gives a much faster response time from the computer (about 1.5ms delay)." %}}

-=== Drivers
+### Drivers

 FTDI provides the Java D2xx API for Android systems.
 The API is packaged into a file called d2xx.jar and can be downloaded from http://www.ftdichip.com/Android.htm.

 Basic information on the driver software can be found at http://www.ftdichip.com/Support/Documents/TechnicalNotes/TN_147_Java_D2xx_for_Android.pdf.

-== LISNs
+## LISNs

 A _line impedance stabilization network (LISN)_ is a tool used when performing EMC/EMI tests.
 A LISN is essentially a low-pass filter placed between a power source and the DUT (device under test).